dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 For DLL metadata you can change `DLL.rc`.

+### Other Entropy detections or alternative SandBox Evasion

+Some vendors, such as ESET flag binaries/dlls due to the encrypted Payload being in the binary as blob with high entropy.
+Theese kind of detections and or SandBox checks can get bypassed with the flags `--shellcodeFile` or `--shellcodeURL`, as the Payload is than not embedded in the resulting binary anymore but loaded from a separate file or from a remote Webserver.

 ### Memory encryption

 Currently, the Packer has two memory encryption techniques embedded.
 It's either `--fluctuate` for ShellcodeFluctuation or `--sleepycrypt` for SleepyCrypt.